-NROTC has a limited number of scholarships available for students to attend MSI schools, which encompass Historically Black Colleges and Universities (HBCU), High Hispanic Enrollment (HHE) schools, and other Minority Institutions (MI).
-If you are interested in attending Tuskegee University, apply for an MSI scholarship by completing the electronic application on this website which will be available through 31 January 2016 or by using the paper PDF application available after 31 January 2016 and contacting the Tuskegee University NROTC Unit Basic Eligibility Criteria.
-Applicants may be of any gender, race, or ethnic background and must meet all Navy-Option NROTC Scholarship eligibility requirements as well as:
+Formerly known as Historically Black College and University or HBCU Scholarship, NROTC has a limited number of scholarships available for students that attend Minority Serving Institutions (MSI), which encompass Historically Black Colleges and Universities (HBCU), High Hispanic Enrollment (HHE) schools, and other Minority Institutions (MI).
+If you are interested in earning the MSISR to attend Tuskegee University, you must complete the electronic application at www.nrotc.navy.mil, which will be available through 31 January 2018.

-_ All MSISR Applicants must conduct an NROTC Applicant Fitness Assessment (AFA) and provide their scores to the Tuskegee University NROTC Unit in order for their application to be considered complete and forwarded for consideration by the selection board.
+(10) Applicants must conduct an NROTC Applicant Fitness Assessment (AFA) and provide their scores to their recruiter for inclusion in their application package in order for their application to be considered complete and forwarded for consideration to the selection board.

 See the following links for details of how to conduct the AFA:

 For Applicants with College Experience.
 Applicants must have completed no more than four academic terms totaling 30 semester credit hours (45 quarter hours) or less of college course work.

 MSISR nomination must be submitted via the NROTC Unit affiliated with the Minority Serving Institution you wish to attend.
 Make sure to include high school, ACT or SAT transcripts with applications, and any recommendation letters that you may have.